Ukraine crisis: 'We don't war in Europe' Putin says in talks with Scholz | DW | 15.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Talks between the German and Russian leaders have begun in Moscow, with Ukraine high on the agenda.
-Putin said following the talks that he does "not want war in Europe."
+The German and Russian leaders have met in Moscow with Ukraine high on the agenda.
+Both Scholz and Putin expressed willingness to continue addressing European security issues through dialogue.

 Talks between Scholz and Putin were socially distanced due to the German chancellor's refusal to take a Russian PCR test